 You don’t have to submit to a breathalyzer or field sobriety test, but you do need to agree to have your BAC tested in some way if police have reasonable cause to believe you are drunk.
 Otherwise, you could face criminal charges and lose your license under Pennsylvania implied consent laws.

-Our Cheltenham Township criminal defense attorneys will help you if you have been charged with refusal to submit to a BAC test, as well as in circumstances where you are arrested for being over the limit or impaired.
+Our Cheltenham Township criminal defense attorneys will help you if you have been charged with refusing to submit to a BAC test and in circumstances where you are arrested for being over the limit or impaired.

-Like most state Pennsylvania has a first time DUI offenders program.
-The program is known as the Pennsylvania Accelerated Rehabilitative Disposition Program (ARD Program for short) and may be a good option for you.
-There are eligibility requirements that must be met that our Cheltenham, PA ARD lawyers will explain to you.
-They can also help you gain entry into the program and, once program is completed, can help you have the DUI expunged from your record.
+You can also attempt to have the charges dropped before your arraignment through certain legal motions.
+You may be eligible for Accelerated Rehabilitative Disposition (ARD) if you reach your arraignment.
+There are eligibility requirements that must be met that a Cheltenham, PA DUI lawyer will explain to you.
+They can also help you gain entry into the program and, once the program is completed, can help you have the DUI expunged from your record.

 Other Charges In Pennsylvania DUI Cases

-In many DUI cases there are other charges that need to be dealt with in order to put this behind you.
-Common ones are driving without insurance, driving while suspended, resisting arrest, open container violation, child endangerment, drug possession and leaving the scene of an accident.
-Any of these can result in stiffer administrative, legal and financial consequences.
+In many DUI cases, other charges must be dealt with to put this behind you.
+Standard additional charges include driving without insurance, driving while suspended, resisting arrest, open container violation, child endangerment, drug possession, and leaving the scene of an accident.

-Why You Need Our Cheltenham Pennsylvania DUI Lawyers
+Why You Need Our Cheltenham PA DUI Lawyer

 Penalties differ for impaired driving offenses depending upon whether the incident is the first drunk driving charge and on how high your blood alcohol content was.
 Some of the possible consequences of conviction include: